The Best Seiko Chronographs in 2020

 They also make a whole lot of different chronographs, with various bezel configurations, colors and movements (solar and quartz).

-Have a scroll through and see which one you like the most…
+Have a scroll through and see which is the best Seiko chronograph for you!

 Seiko SNN241 Stainless Steel with Leather Band

-This is one of the simpler and more affordable chronographs that Seiko offers.
+This is one of the simpler and more affordable Seiko chronographs that they offer.
 It comes with a stainless steel case and classic brown leather band.
 The chronograph is a little unusual with only two dials at 6 and 12 o’clock with minutes and seconds.
 They measure for up to 60 minutes.

 The hour and minute markers are very simple bars, with a triangle at 12.
 There is surprisingly also a date window which is smack bang in the middle of the chrono dial, perhaps an odd choice by Seiko.